“Mugabe Is Jesus!” Man In Trouble as the Mysterious Fire That Suddenly Gutted His House Is Probed | LATEST

 Kudzai Chipanga this month said that President Robert Mugabe is Zimbabwe’s Jesus Christ, a development that suddenly saw his farm property going under the mysterious fire.
 There had been claims that the mishap was in fact an attack by political enemies.

-But close sources have told ZimEye there was no whatsoever with outsiders.
+But close sources have told ZimEye there was no connection whatsoever with outsiders.
 Reports say a mysteriously overheated electrical wiring caused the fire that resulted in more than $15,000 in damage.
 No one was inside the residence at the time of the incident, Chipanga says.

 Others blame the man’s wife for it all.
 “The home caught fire due to negligence on the part of his wife, that had nothing to do with politics, purely accident,” one Youth League source said.